fortedigital/Forte.WebScraper/README.md

 Conditions:

-Here are all valid condtions:
+Here are all valid conditions:

 - value equal/not equal condition - checks if inner html of this element is equal to value